aboyadzhiev/php-math-parser/README.md

 Simple mathematical expression parser and calculator.

 ## Install
-The recommended way to install Match is [through composer](http://getcomposer.org).
+The recommended way to install Math is [through composer](http://getcomposer.org).

 ```JSON
 {